sammiler/my-toolkit/docs/utilities-and-gateways.md

 **Alternatives Considered**:
 *   `GitLab`: An all-in-one DevOps platform.
 It is immensely powerful but also incredibly resource-heavy (requiring 4GB+ RAM just to idle).
 For personal projects, GitLab is overkill; Gitea provides the perfect balance of features and performance.

+---

+### ⭐ Code Curator: GitHub Stars Manager

+**Why I chose it**: GitHub stars are a fantastic way to bookmark interesting projects, but they quickly become a chaotic, unsearchable black hole.
+Manual curation with lists is tedious and unsustainable.
+GitHub Stars Manager solves this by transforming my star history into an intelligent, searchable database.
+It acts as an automated curator, ensuring the valuable projects I discover are never lost.

+**Core Advantages**:
+*   **Automated Syncing**: Connects directly to my GitHub account to automatically pull in all starred repositories, new and old.
+*   **AI-Powered Curation**: Uses AI to generate concise README summaries, tags, and relevant topics, saving hours of manual categorization.
+*   **Semantic Search**: Allows me to find repositories based on what I *mean*, not just exact keywords, making discovery incredibly intuitive.
+*   **Integrated Release Tracking**: Monitors repositories for new releases and provides one-click, filtered asset downloads (e.g., finding the `arm64.dmg` file instantly).

+**Alternatives Considered**:
+*   **Manual Tagging / GitHub Lists**: These methods are entirely manual, do not scale well, and lack features like AI summaries or release tracking.
+They require constant discipline rather than providing an automated solution.